grpc-ecosystem/grpc-health-probe/README.md

 [Kubernetes][k8s], using the [exec probes][execprobe].

 > :warning: [**Kubernetes v1.23 has now introduced built-in gRPC health checking**][k8s-new]
 > capability as an alpha feature.
-As a result, you might no longer to use this tool and use the
+As a result, you might no longer need to use this tool and use the
 > native Kubernetes feature instead.
 >
 > This tool can still be useful if you are on older versions of Kubernetes,